MatthewReid854/reliability/docs/Equations of supported distributions.rst

 :math:`\text{CHF:} \hspace{9mm} H(t) = {\rm e}^{z}`

 The parametrization of the Gumbel Distribution shown above is also known as the Smallest Extreme Value (SEV) distribution.
 There are several types of extreme value distributions, and the article on `Wikipedia <https://en.wikipedia.org/wiki/Gumbel_distribution>`_ is for the Largest Extreme Value (LEV) distribution.
-There is only a slight difference in the parametrisation between SEV and LEV distributions, but this change effectively flips the PDF about :math:`\mu` to give the LEV positive skewness (a longer tail to the right), while the SEV has negative skewness (a longer tail to the left), hence the name "smallest extreme value".
+There is only a slight difference in the parametrisation between SEV and LEV distributions, but this change effectively flips the PDF about :math:`\mu` to give the LEV positive skewness (a longer tail to the right), while the SEV has negative skewness (a longer tail to the left).

 Location shifting the distributions
 ===================================